YannCebron/m68kplugin/plugin-resources/docs/mnemonic/rts.md

 ## Description
-The program counter is pulled from the stack and the previous value of the PC is lost.
-RTS is used to terminate a subroutine.
+The program counter is pulled from the stack and the previous value of the PC is lost. `RTS` is used to terminate a subroutine.

 ## Condition codes
 |X|N|Z|V|C|
 |--|--|--|--|--|
 |-|-|-|-|-|

+*From MOTOROLA M68000 FAMILY Programmer's reference manual.
+Copyright 1992 by Motorola Inc./NXP.
+Adapted with permission.*